AustinW24/instapaws/README.md

 ## Instapaw

-Instapaw is a fullstack PERN app that lets the user create, view, and share content dedicated to their beloved pets.
+Instapaw is a fullstack Flask app with user authentication along with CRUD of users' posts, comments, and likes.
 ***

 ## Brief look at Instapaw